 In the academy and the rest of the world, ideas about literature and how it matters have been changing.
 Expanded canons, ongoing developments in critical theory and cultural studies, new forms of interdisciplinary exchange, and the important transformations wrought by digital culture have revitalized literary studies.
 Grounded in literature’s long association with the history of writing and print and the cultural value of art, the graduate focal areas also prepare scholars and teachers to examine literature’s life across media and language’s activity in the world.

 Pitt’s graduate focal areas are designed to be broad enough to accommodate a range of scholarly projects but specific enough to offer direct support for those projects in the form of coursework, programming, and intellectual community.
-Applicants to the English Department’s PhD and MA programs need not officially designate one or more graduate focal areas: we continue to be a department that encourages thinkers to follow important questions where they lead rather than trying to fit them into familiar academic containers.
-However, the department has made a commitment to support faculty and graduate student preparation and innovation in the graduate focal areas so that graduate students whose interests align with one or more of the focal areas can count on supports for their scholarship and teaching.
+We are a department that encourages thinkers to follow important questions where they lead rather than trying to fit them into familiar academic containers.
+The department has made a commitment to support faculty and graduate student preparation and innovation in the graduate focal areas so that graduate students whose interests align with one or more of the focal areas can count on supports for their scholarship and teaching.

 Additional Information about the graduate focal areas: